 There’s nothing more frustrating to a client than being put on hold to talk to someone about an urgent matter.
 This is especially so when they are waiting for something that puts their life or someone else’s life on hold.

-For example, in the legal transcription service industry, waiting on a transcript puts projects on hold, delays search warrants, makes judges upset with unexpected delays, and can delay trials.
+For example, in the legal transcription services industry, waiting on a transcript from a court hearing can make a judge upset with unexpected delays, and can delay trials.

 It’s been said time and time again that you have 5 minutes to respond to new customer inquiries.
 If you don’t reply within the first 5-minutes of them contacting you in a competitive industry, you’ll be lucky if you’re the first business to answer their inquiry.